 Informal recruitment for transfer, second, and third year students begins in the fall semester of each academic year for the Inter-sorority Council and the Inter-fraternity Council.
 The National Pan-Hellenic Council begins recruitment with a “Meet the Greeks” session in the first weeks of the fall semester.
 The various organizations of the Multicultural Greek Council recruit at different times throughout the year.
 Students interested in MGC or NPHC membership should contact the Council directly to find out about the recruitment timeline of specific organizations.

-The Inter-Fraternity Council Formal Recruitment process will occur from January 15 – 31, 2015.
+The Inter-Fraternity Council Informal Recruitment Process will be held September 18-19, 2015.
+The Inter-Fraternity Council Formal Recruitment Process will be January 21 – February 6, 2016.
 More information about the IFC Recruitment Process can be found here.

 If I go through recruitment/rush, do I have to join?